640 South State StreetDover, Delaware 19901

 Rapid testing is available with the BD GeneOhm StaphSR test.
 This can detect MRSA within 5 hours of culturing a sample.
 Other tests are being developed.

 You may have this test if you have symptoms of a staph infection.
 Symptoms depend on the type and stage of the infection.
 Most MRSA infections affect the skin.
 A skin infection is usually red, painful, swollen, and oozing pus.

 You may also have this test if you are being treated for a MRSA infection to see whether the treatment is working.

-Your doctor may also order a nucleic acid amplification test, such as the polymerase chain reaction (PCR).
-PCR is used to detect the mecA gene, which can make staph bacteria resistant to certain antibiotics.
+Your healthcare provider may also order a nucleic acid amplification test, such as the polymerase chain reaction (PCR).
+PCR is used to find the mecA gene.
+This gene can make staph bacteria resistant to certain antibiotics.

 Normal results are negative, meaning that no bacteria were found in your culture.
 A positive culture means you may have a MRSA infection.